-The overall U.S. fixed income market, as measured by the Bloomberg Barclays U.S. Aggregate Bond Index, returned –0.16% for the second quarter after returning –1.46% for the first quarter.
-Yields rose and prices declined as investors remained concerned about the possibility of inflation and a more aggressive pace of interest rate increases by the Federal Reserve.
-(Bond yields and prices move in opposite directions.)
+The overall U.S. fixed income market, as measured by the Bloomberg Barclays U.S. Aggregate Bond Index, returned 0.02% for the second quarter after returning –0.16% for the first quarter.
+Yields rose and prices declined as investors remained concerned about the possibility of inflation and the possibility that the Federal Reserve would more aggressively raise rates.

-The Fed raised rates in June– for the seventh time since the current tightening cycle began– and signaled more hikes to come.
-Attention is now focused on the Fed's pace for the rest of 2018, with many analysts expecting no more than one additional increase.
+The Fed did raise rates in September– its eighth increase since the current tightening cycle began-- and signaled more hikes to come.
+Attention is now focused on the pace of rate increases for the rest of 2018, with many analysts expecting another one in December.

 U.S. bond market

-- Corporate bonds, as measured by the Bloomberg Barclays U.S. Credit Index, returned –0.88%, while U.S. Treasuries, as measured by the Bloomberg Barclays U.S. Treasury Index, returned 0.10%.
+- The overall U.S. fixed income market, as measured by the Bloomberg Barclays U.S. Aggregate Bond Index, returned 0.02% for the third quarter of 2018.
+Corporate bonds, as measured by the Bloomberg Barclays U.S. Credit Index, returned 0.89% while U.S. Treasuries, as measured by the Bloomberg Barclays U.S. Treasury Index, returned –0.59%.

 U.S. stock market

-- The CRSP U.S. Total Market Index, the benchmark for Vanguard Total Stock Market Index Fund, returned 3.91% for the quarter and 14.83% for the 12 months ended June 30.
-For the quarter, 7 of the fund's 11 industry sectors advanced, with information technology, consumer discretionary, energy, and health care contributing the most to results.
-For the 12 months, 10 sectors advanced, with IT consumer discretionary, financials, and health care contributing the most.
+- The CRSP U.S. Total Market Index, the benchmark for Vanguard Total Stock Market Index Fund, returned 7.08% for the quarter and 17.62% for the 12 months ended September 30.
+For the quarter, nine of the fund's ten industry sectors produced positive results, with healthcare, consumer discretionary, and energy contributing the most to results.
+For the 12 months, all ten sectors advanced.
+Technology, consumer services, and healthcare were the strongest performers.

 International stock market

-- The Spliced Emerging Markets Index fell –8.36% for the quarter because of rising interest rates and new concerns about a trade war.
-For the 12 months ended June 30, the index was up 6.53%.
+- The Spliced Emerging Markets Index fell –1.87% for the quarter because of rising dollar and the reemergence of trade-war concerns.
+For the 12 months ended September 30, the index was down –2.81%.